andywer/zaster/packages/implementation-api-spec/README.md

 type WalletData = any
 ```

 A wallet may contain private and public data.
-Private data will be saved encrypted using a user-supplied password, whereas the public data will be readable without any authentication.
+Private data will be saved in an encrypted way using a user-supplied password, whereas the public data will be readable without any authentication.
 You don't need to care for asking the user for a password here; it will automatically be cared for on `readPrivate()`/`savePrivate()` calls.

 ## To Do